 In Water, Sanitation and Hygiene (WASH) we provide evidence to support better WASH policy, advocacy and practice in developing countries.
-Committed to ethical principles of participation and equity, we provide knowledge and know-how to support technical, economic, environmental and social sustainability in the WASH sector in Asia, Pacific and elsewhere.
-We are leaders in economic analysis and sustainability assessment to inform infrastructure decision-making and support a service-delivery approach.
-We also offer expertise in integrating gender equality and in measuring the effectiveness of WASH approaches.
+Committed to ethical principles of participation and equality, we work in partnerships and advisory roles to support sustainable approaches in Asia and the Pacific.

-ISF also leads research promoting sustainable water and sanitation futures in Australia and developed countries.
-Read more about our Australian water and sanitation research.
+ISF also leads research promoting sustainable water futures in Australia and developed countries, and promoting or translating ideas between developed and developing economies.
+Read more about our Australian water futures research.

 Other recent ISF WASH activities and related resources include: